1989 Pacific typhoon season: Severe Tropical Storm Roger (Narsing)

 A tropical disturbance began to organize just to the north of Taiwan while moving eastwards.
 The disturbance consolidated to a depression on August 24 and was named Tropical Storm Roger the next day.
 Roger then abruptly turned towards the northeast and accelerated.
 Roger reached peak intensity of 60 mi/h just before landfall at Cape Muroto on Shikoku Island.

 Tropical Storm Roger produced significant rainfall across the majority of Japan, affecting areas from the Ryukyu Islands to Hokkaido.
 The heaviest rains fell over the Kii Peninsula and Shikoku, with 505 and 464 mm measured in Hidegadake, Nara and Kubokawa, Kōchi respectively.
 These rains triggered widespread flooding that killed at least three people.
 In Osaka, a train derailed and crashed into a buffer, resulting in 50 injuries.
 It is unknown if the accident was the result of Roger, though many trains at the time were cancelled due to flooding.
 At least 1,071 homes were flooded across the country and numerous roads were washed out.
+Total damage amounted to ¥149 million (US$1.08 million).